 ASX provides a solid platform for capital raisings

 ASX consistently ranks among leading exchanges globally for equity capital raising.
-In the five years from 2008 to 2012, World Federation of Exchanges (WFE) data shows that ASX was ranked 4th in the world for total equity capital raised by listed issuers.
+In the five years from 2009 to 2013, ASX ranked in the top five exchanges globally for total equity capital raised by listed issuers.

 Innovative and flexible capital raising mechanisms

 Listing on ASX provides the opportunity to raise capital at the time of listing and on an ongoing basis through a range of innovative and flexible capital raising mechanisms.
 ASX has been at the forefront in developing a capital raising rule framework that caters for the capital needs of companies at all stages of their growth.

 - the facilitation of accelerated entitlement offers that allow companies to raise capital quickly and efficiently from institutional shareholders while at the same time affording smaller shareholders the opportunity to participate in the issue on similar terms according to a traditional timetable;

 - a proposal to reduce the rights issue timetable to improve the timeliness of capital raising but ensure the inclusiveness of all shareholders;

 - an increased facility for smaller companies to raise capital subject to annual shareholder approval; and

 - introduction of ASX Bookbuild, an optional tool that provides the opportunity for all eligible investors and ASX Participants (brokers) to participate in the bookbuild.